Jargon: Etymology

 The French word is believed to have been derived from the Latin word gaggire, meaning "to chatter", which was used to describe speech that the listener did not understand.
 The word may also come from Old French jargon meaning "chatter of birds".
-Middle English also has the verb jargounen meaning "to chatter," or "twittering," deriving from Old French.
+Middle English also has the verb jargounen meaning "to chatter", or "twittering", deriving from Old French.

-The first use of the word dates back to the usage of the word in The Canterbury Tales written by Geoffrey Chaucer between 1387 and 1400.
-Chaucer referred to jargon as the utterance of birds or sounds resembling birds.
+The first known use of the word in English is found within The Canterbury Tales, written by Geoffrey Chaucer between 1387 and 1400.
+Chaucer related "jargon" to the vocalizations of birds.

 In colonial history, jargon was seen as a device of communication to bridge the gap between two speakers who did not speak the same tongue.
 Jargon was synonymous with pidgin in naming specific language usages.
 Jargon then began to have a negative connotation with lacking coherent grammar, or gibberish as it was seen as a "broken" language of many different languages with no full community to call their own.
 In the 1980s, linguists began restricting this usage of jargon to keep the word to more commonly define a technical or specialized language use.

 Fields using the term

-The term is used, often interchangeably, with the term buzzword when examining organizational culture.
-In linguistics, it is used to mean "specialist language," with the term also seen as closely related to slang, argot and cant.
+In linguistics, it is used to mean "specialist language", with the term also seen as closely related to slang, argot and cant.
 Various kinds of language peculiar to ingroups can be named across a semantic field.
 Slang can be either culture-wide or known only within a certain group or subculture.
 Argot is slang or jargon purposely used to obscure meaning to outsiders.
 Conversely, a lingua franca is used for the opposite effect, helping communicators to overcome unintelligibility, as are pidgins and creole languages.
 For example, the Chinook Jargon was a pidgin.
 Although technical jargon's primary purpose is to aid technical communication, not to exclude outsiders by serving as an argot, it can have both effects at once and can provide a technical ingroup with shibboleths.
 For example, medieval guilds could use this as one means of informal protectionism.
 On the other hand, jargon that once was obscure outside a small ingroup can become generally known over time.
 For example, the terms bit, byte, and hexadecimal (which are terms from computing jargon) are now recognized by many people outside computer science.